 Funding Opportunity: Physical Activity Infrastructure

-Provide convenient access to playground equipment for underserved kids in the K-5th grade age group in Colorado and foster community pride and spirit around the community playground.
+Provide convenient access to playground equipment for vulnerable kids ages 5-10 in Colorado and foster community pride and spirit around the community playground.

 We're here to help

 Have questions?
 Contact your Program Officer for more information.

 Applicants will be asked to indicate how their work will numerically:

 - Increase the number of underserved Coloradans who have convenient access to recreational physical activity.

 To be considered for funding, applicants must demonstrate within the grant application how they meet the following criteria: